 1 – Mark Scheifele (2011, 7th Overall)

 The number one spot goes to the first pick in Jets 2.0 history – Mark Scheifele.
-Many fans were upset the team did not select Sean Couturier with their seventh selection, but it turns out they made the right decision – no disrespect to Couturier who has also strung together a solid career.
+Many fans were upset the team did not select Sean Couturier with their seventh-overall selection, but they didn’t know Barrie Colts head coach Dale Hawerchuk was in GM Kevin Cheveldayoff’s ear on the matter.

-Thank you for reading this article and be sure to leave a comment whether you agree with these rankings or what you would do differently.
+Thank you for reading this article.
+Be sure to leave a comment on whether you agree with these rankings or who you would rank differently.

 Get the latest Winnipeg Jets news, rumors, commentary and analysis